 An employer may decide to renew its FF-SHOP participation as well as the coverage it offered in the previous year through the FF-SHOPs.
 The employer may also decide that it will renew its FF-SHOP participation, but not renew the coverage it offered in the previous year through the FF-SHOPs.
 Both of these circumstances are considered renewals of FF-SHOP participation and must follow the FF-SHOP renewal process, even where they do not result in an issuer's renewing coverage, as defined for purposes of guaranteed renewability.
 For plan years beginning on or after January 1, 2016, CMS anticipates that renewals of FF-SHOP participation and renewals of health and dental coverage offered through the FF-SHOPs will continue to be handled by qualified employers and qualified employees online at HealthCare.gov.
-Employers and qualified employees to FF-SHOP participation and coverage at HealthCare.gov.
+Employers and qualified employees working with an agent or broker will also need to handle renewals and changes to FF-SHOP participation and coverage at HealthCare.gov.